 Caffeine Side Effects and Other Medical Conditions

 Anxiety disorders and panic attacks affect up to one-third of the patients who seek out cardiologists.
 Most panic attacks result in cardiovascular sensations that include chest pain, extreme shortness of breath, rapid heartbeat, and even a fear of dying.
-In one study, even moderate doses—four to five cups of coffee per day—precipitated panic attacks as a caffeine side effect in about half of the subjects.
+In one study, even moderate doses—four to five cups of coffee per day—precipitated panic attacks as a side effect of caffeine in about half of the subjects.

 During pregnancy, caffeine also poses a risk to the unborn child.
 Because a human fetus retains caffeine longer than an adult, caffeine should be used cautiously by any woman who is trying or likely to conceive.
 Some research indicates that as little as 150 mg of caffeine per day in the first trimester of pregnancy can cause intrauterine growth retardation, and 300 mg doses nearly doubled the risk of spontaneous abortion.